VivekThazhathattil/dekadico/README.md

 - No overall time restrictions
 - Easy to use recall system
 - Increment/Decrement time delays on the fly, to adjust to your current memorizing speed
-- Add male voice.
-Now the user can choose between male/female voice.
+- User can now choose between male/female voice.

+#### Already Implemented, but scheduled for next release:

+- Choose between binary and decimal numbers to practice.

 ### Running the Program